Archive Exhibit 4: Eugenics in Biology Classrooms

 Most biologists believed that eugenics was an important means through which they could make a difference.
 Many of the leading spokesmen of the movement were trained biologists.
 Charles Davenport possessed a PhD in zoology from Harvard and had done influential work in ecology prior to taking up eugenics work.
 Harvard zoologist G.H.
 Parker wrote about eugenics (in the pages of Science) as biologists’ best form of public service.
 ‘It is coming to be a commonplace statement,’ Parker wrote, ‘that we have paid more attention to the production of high-grade breeds of sheep, cattle, swine, and so forth, than we have to that of effective human beings, and this statement gains popular strength as we awaken one by one to the fact that man is, after all, a member of the animal kingdom and subject to its laws.’
 Though not, he explained, an expert on the topic, he thought it important for zoologists to speak on the matter.

 The commitment to eugenics had a huge impact on biology curricula at universities across the country.
-In 1914 the Journal of Heredity noted with approval that forty-four colleges offered courses in eugenics in a range of different departments (the University of Washington’s were taught by the political science and zoology faculty).
+In 1914 the Journal of Heredity noted with approval that forty-four colleges offered courses in eugenics in a range of different departments (the University of Washington’s courses on eugenics were taught by the political science and zoology faculty).
 By 1928, 376 college courses on eugenics existed across the country.
+Note that by 1914 these courses were “often combined with genetics.”

 Edwin Grant Conklin’s Heredity and Environment in the Development of Men (1915)